clari/secrets2git/README.md

 secrets2git attempts to fix this by making secure management of secrets easy.

 How?
-secrets2git simply encrypts secrets into source where they can be encrypted and decrypted with git hooks.
+secrets2git simply encrypts secrets into source.

-KMS for encryption
-secrets2git uses KMS to meet the most stringent compliance requirements and ensure the master key is never stored or seen by anyone.

 Setup
 -----